-In addition, Technical Services shall comply with, but not necessarily be approved/accredited in accordance with, the standards listed in annex 1 which are relevant for the activities they carry out.

-- D.1.5.
-An Approval Authority may act as a Technical Service for one or more of the activities referred to in paragraph D.1.3. - D.1.6.
+- (b) category B, Technical Services which supervise the tests referred to in the Regulations , performed in the manufacturer's facilities or in the facilities of a third party; - (c) category C, Technical Services which assess and monitor on a regular basis the manufacturer's procedures for controlling conformity of production; - (d) category D, Technical Services which supervise or perform tests or inspections in the framework of the surveillance of conformity of production. - D.1.4.
+Technical Services shall demonstrate appropriate skills, specific technical knowledge and proven experience in the specific fields covered by Regulations. - In addition, Technical Services shall comply with, but not necessarily be approved/accredited in accordance with, the standards listed in Annex 1 which are relevant for the activities they carry out. - D.1.5.
+An Approval Authority may act as a Technical Service for one or more of the activities referred to in paragraph D.1.3.
+In the case that a Contracting Party or a body which is granted of the authority by a law and funded by a Contracting Party acts as a Technical Service, the provisions in paragraph D.1., D.2., D.3.4., E and Annex 2 in this document are not required. - D.1.6.
 A manufacturer or its representative acting on his behalf may be designated as a Technical Service for category A activities, with regard to only those Regulations which make express provision for such a designation. - D.1.7.
 The entities referred to in paragraphs D.1.5. and D.1.6. shall comply with the provisions of paragraph D.1. - D.2.
-Assessment of the skills of the Technical Services - D.2.1.
-The skills referred to in paragraph D.1. shall be demonstrated by an assessment report established by a competent authority.
+Assessment of the skills of the Technical Services. - D.2.1.
+The skills referred to in paragraph D.1. shall be demonstrated by an assessment report established by a competent an Approval authority.
 This may include a certificate of accreditation issued by an accreditation body. - D.2.2.
-The assessment on which the report referred to in paragraph D.2.1. shall be conducted in accordance with the provisions of annex 2. - The assessment report shall be reviewed after a maximum period of three years. - D.2.3.
-The assessment report shall be communicated to the UNECE secretariat and the Contracting Parties upon request. - D.2.4.
-The Approval Authority which acts as a Technical Service shall demonstrate compliance through documentary evidence. - This includes an assessment which shall be conducted by auditors independent of the activity being assessed.
-Such auditors may be from within the same organization provided that they are independent to the personnel undertaking the assessed activity. - D.2.5.
+The assessment on which the report referred to in paragraph D.2.1. shall be conducted in accordance with the provisions of Annex 2.

+The assessment report shall be reviewed after a maximum period of three years.

+- D.2.3.
+The assessment report shall be communicated to the UNECE secretariat and to the Contracting Parties upon request. - D.2.4.
+The Approval Authority which acts as a Technical Service shall demonstrate compliance through documentary evidence.

+This includes an assessment which shall be conducted by auditors independent of the activity being assessed.
+Such auditors may be from within the same organization provided that they are independent to the personnel undertaking the assessed activity.

+- D.2.54.
 A manufacturer or its representative acting on his behalf, designated as Technical Service, shall comply with the relevant provisions of paragraph D.2. - D.3.
 Procedures for notification - D.3.1.
-Contracting Parties shall notify to the UNECE secretariat the name, the address including electronic address, the responsible persons and the category of activities with respect to each designated Technical Service.
-They shall also notify any subsequent modifications thereof. - The notification act shall state for which Regulations the Technical Services have been designated. - D.3.2.
-A Technical Service may conduct the activities described in paragraph D.1. for the purposes of type-approval only if it has been notified to the UNECE secretariat.
+Contracting Parties shall notify to the UNECE secretariat the name, the address including electronic address and the category of activities with respect to each designated Technical Service.
+They shall also notify any subsequent modifications thereof.

+The notification act shall state for which Regulations the Technical Services have been designated.